 Ok, you might have Airline status and do not have to pay for extra baggage.
 But then, who wants to waste time dropping bags at the counter or waiting for the carousel to spit up your luggage when you land?

 Frequent travelers will attest that traveling without a check-in bag is a very liberating experience.

 So let’s say you need to pack for a single overnight bag or a backpack, and space is at a premium.
 Running shoes tend to occupy quite a bit of room, so how does one do it?

-The easiest way to carry a running shoe is to simply wear them.
-But while this works for holiday travelers, your corporate overlords might frown upon such casual attire.
+The easiest way to carry a shoe is to simply wear them.
+But while this may work for vacationers, your corporate overlords might frown upon such casual attire.
 Or maybe you just want to look dapper with your wingtips or high heels.

-But if you play your running shoe card right, not only will you free up space inside the bag, but make it lighter too.
+But if you play your footwear card right, not only will you free up space inside the bag, but also make it lighter.

-So what kind of running shoes make the best travel companions?
+So what kind of running or walking shoes make the best travel companions?
 You can scroll down straight to the list, but we considered the following criterion for selection.

 Follow these golden rules, and you can also explore options outside the limited assortment presented in this guide.

 The running shoe has to be lightweight.

 There’s a Spanish proverb that goes something like this: “On a long journey, even a straw proves heavy.”

-While this was written well before the age of air travel, a lighter shoe means more weight off your shoulders.
+While this was written before the age of air travel, a lighter shoe means more weight off your shoulders.
 So all the shoes in this guide weight less than 290 grams/10 ounces for the median size.